D4vidHuang/SSE_EnergyMeasurement/report.md

 ### Test Cases
 We focused on two common user activities to evaluate browser energy efficiency: video streaming and social media browsing

-1. **Video Streaming (YouTube):** o measure energy usage during video playback, we automated the process of playing a YouTube video using Python and Selenium.
+1. **Video Streaming (YouTube):** To measure energy usage during video playback, we automated the process of playing a YouTube video using Python and Selenium.
 The script navigates to a specific video, clicks the play button, and monitors energy consumption for 60 seconds.
 Below our implementation:

   ```Python
   def play_youtube_video(duration_seconds=60):